pranjal-gthb/Task-2_INE/README.md

 The web application allows users to search customer’s detail.

-Link to Launch Web Application (_Please use Laptop, and the input is Case Sensitive so plaese lookout_): http://getcustdeta.s3-website.us-east-2.amazonaws.com
+Link to Launch Web Application (_Please use Laptop, and the input is case sensitive so please lookout_): http://getcustdeta.s3-website.us-east-2.amazonaws.com

 DataBase contains the following items: